-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside), above and beyond to the 3% infant and toddler set-aside, to improve the supply and quality of child care programs and services for infants and toddlers during October 1, 2022 to September 30, 2023? \$15866251
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside), above and beyond to the 3% infant and toddler set-aside, to improve the supply and quality of child care programs and services for infants and toddlers during October 1, 2023 to September 30, 2024? \$25007910

 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
 Local Workforce Boards may choose to use CCDF Child care quality 4% funds to support Infant and Toddler programs and services.
 The total includes any applicable statewide initiatives, such as Texas Infant Toddler Specialist Network and the Family Child Care Network and local Board initiative spending (i.e., grants for materials and equipment).
-The state did use ARPA Supplemental funding to support Infants and Toddlers, via the ECI initiative to provide training to child care providers and IT specialists.